cokelaer/bioservices/doc/faqs.rst

 This may happen.
 Consider::

-    from bioservices import *
+    from bioservices import UniProt
     u = UniProt()
     u.search("P53")

 This request performed on UniProt web sites is actually pretty fast but there are 386 pages of results.
 In BioServices, the search commands reads the 386 pages of results and then stores the result in a variable.
 So it may take a while.

 More generally if a request returns a very long result, it may take a while.
 You can use the socket module::